Some chewing gum contains pig traces. Learn the difference – Healthead

 Is one of the chewing gum ingredients pig?

-Now, according to Wrigley’s website (biggest chewing gum producer in the US), all of their products are made to best meet local quality standards in each country.
+Now, according to Wrigley’s website – Owned by the Mars Company (biggest chewing gum producer in the US), all of their products are made to best meet local quality standards in each country.
 The only worrying thing is that there are some discrepancies in their FAQ’s on different localized websites.
 On all of their websites the most of the products (except from Skittles which are made from gelatin from the bones of pigs/cattle) are claimed to be of non-animal origin.
 The only exception is the Israeli Wrigley’s website.
 In Judaism, Kosher (a type of diet) forbids consumption of pork and seafood excluding fish.
 The question “Is this chewing gum kosher?” on the website is followed by the answer that while the chewing gum sold in Israel is certified Kosher, they cannot guarantee that any other one is.
 This is their way isolating themselves of any mistakes in the production process.

 So, if you truly want to be sure that the chewing gum you are using, whatever the brand is made from non-animal fat, be sure to first check the ingredient list and if you are still unsure, visit their website or contact them.
 Feel free to check out our short video on the subject below.